A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Conclusions

 \section{Conclusions}

 Active Flux combines aspects of Finite Volume and Finite Element methods.
-The evolution of cell averages ensures shock-capturing properties, while the incorporation of point values at cell interfaces leads to a globally continuous reconstruction.
+The evolution of cell averages ensures shock-capturing properties, while the presence of point values at cell interfaces leads to a globally continuous reconstruction, which is a great difference to Godunov methods.
 The incorporation of additional degrees of freedom and thus the compact nature of the stencil makes the method high-order, but efficient for parallelization or the implementation of boundary conditions.
 The shared degrees of freedom imply less memory cost than DG methods.
 Finally, point values do not need to be expressed in conservative variables, i.e. Active Flux offers more freedom than conventional approaches.